nfsrules/qwen2.5VL-R1/README.md

 ```

 - Output: Saves videos in `data/synthetic_videos/videos/` and metadata in `train.json` and `val.json`.
-- Note: If you do not haven and OpenAI api key you can directly **[Download the CoT dataset](https://drive.google.com/drive/folders/1t_vJBkh1sPne_Qd-xirkPEFkZLwoq3Fc?usp=drive_link)**
+- Note: If you do not have an OpenAI api key you can directly **[Download the CoT dataset](https://drive.google.com/drive/folders/1t_vJBkh1sPne_Qd-xirkPEFkZLwoq3Fc?usp=drive_link)**

 ---

 ## 🧪 Fine-Tuning

-Fine-tune `Qwen2.5-VL-3B-Instruct` using LoRA for efficiency.
+Once generated the training dataset you can fine-tune `Qwen2.5-VL-3B-Instruct` using LoRA for efficiency.
 The pipeline leverages DeepSpeed ZeRO-2 for GPU memory optimization.

 ### Regular LoRA Fine-Tuning